 - A permanent record in the form of an exhibition page of your event on TSAG’s website.

-- TSAG will be open from 9 am to 5 pm, 7 days a week, which is more than 56 hours per week when artwork can be viewed.
+- TSAG will be open from 9 am to 5 pm, Monday to Sundays.

 - TSAG will manage all insurance, shipping and crating of sold artworks for clients if required and will be for the purchasing client’s account.